 The drag-and-drop email builder is visually appealing and pretty simple to use.
 Just drag elements onto the email to place it where you want it – it’s that simple.
 You can add images, buttons, text, spacers, and social media buttons.
 You can also add ‘action blocks’, which are blocks focused on certain platforms (like Shopify and WooCommerce) or more dynamic features, like RSVP forms, or polls.

 As you can see, the templates are beautiful and are designed to look great on mobile devices:

 You can either create one-off emails or campaigns.
-The process for setting up a campaign is pretty straightforward: just pick the subscriber list you want to target, add a name, and set the timing.
+The process for setting up a marketing campaign is pretty straightforward: just pick the subscriber list you want to target, add a name, and set the timing.
 You can also choose to have early results from your email campaigns sent to you, which is convenient.

-Constant Contact’s automation feature is really simple to use.
+Constant Contact’s marketing automation feature is really simple to use.
 They have pre-made automations, including welcome emails, birthday and anniversary emails, and resend to non-openers.
 You can also design your own automation, based on a certain trigger (like clicking a link).
 It’s pretty simple to use, and the layout is very clear and simple.

 You can run multiple series at the same time if you like, and you can choose a stopping point for the campaign, or you can choose to wait until all contacts on the list have received each email in the series.